happycube/cxadc-linux3/README.md

 	./leveladj

-Open `/dev/cxadc0` and read samples.
-For example, to capture 10 seconds of samples:
+Open your write to directory and use this to capture 10 seconds of test samples

 	cat -r 28636363 -b 8 -c 1 -e unsigned -t raw /dev/cxadc0 capture.wav trim 0 10

 Install PV This allows monitoring of the runtime & datarate.

-`sudo apt install pv`
+    sudo apt install pv

-To use PV modify command with `/dev/cxadc0 |pv >`
+To use PV modify command with `/dev/cxadc0 |pv >` it will look like this when in use:

      cat /dev/cxadc0 |pv > /dev/null
      0:00:04 [38.1MiB/s] [        <=>